scagiu99/Neural-Networks/README.md

 3. **Hyperparameter Tuning**:
    - Use Keras Tuner to optimize the model's hyperparameters.
 Adjust the search space in the script as needed.

+## Project Structure

+- `Neural_Network_Project.ipynb`: Contains the Jupyter notebooks for data exploration and model training.
+- `StatisticalMethods_Report.pdf`: Contains the Report with the description of the results